kevinclark/Lesson-Plans/shoes/connect-four.md

 end to go past that, but that's our goal.

-Get started by downloading a copy of an intro Shoes app [here](https://github.com/brntbeer/Lesson-Plans/tree/connect-four/shoes/connect-four-intro.rb).
+Get started by download or copying the intro Shoes app [here](https://github.com/brntbeer/Lesson-Plans/tree/connect-four/shoes/connect-four-intro.rb).

 ### Prereqs - Installing Shoes and a text editor